tpecholt/imrad/README.md

   * This ensures widgets respect item spacing and frame padding in a consistent way
   * There is a clear relationship between parent - child widget as well as children ordering which is important for container widgets like Table
+  * Overlay widgets can be placed on top using relative position to the nearest window corner

 * supports property binding